Matthew Stafford Player Prop Bets for NFL Week 6 | Los Angeles vs. New York 10/17/2021

 Matthew Stafford Player Prop Bets for NFL Week 6 - Los Angeles vs. New York

-Sportsbooks have listed plenty of player prop bets for Sunday's NFL action, including for Matthew Stafford, who takes to the field at 1:00 PM ET broadcast on FOX.
-Stafford and the Los Angeles Rams (4-1) hit the field against the New York Giants (1-4) in Week 6 at MetLife Stadium.
+In advance of Sunday's game, here are the key stats and trends you need to know about Matthew Stafford and his player prop bet options.
+He'll take the field starting at 1:00 PM ET on FOX.
+Stafford's Los Angeles Rams (4-1) and the New York Giants (1-4) square off in Week 6 at MetLife Stadium.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.